 •Demonstrate strong governance by operating through transparent, accountable and co-operative principles.

 •Demonstrate it has the skills and capacity within, or available to, it's managing body to effectively deliver services and manage the asset.

 Depending on the type of asset organisations are interested in there may be additional criteria, for example, running a library service.

 We will not invite expressions of interest for assets:

-- Where the building is occupied by an existing group who are either working toward an asset transfer or are holding to thier existing lease arrangements.
+•Where the building is occupied by an existing group who are either working toward an asset transfer or are holding to their existing lease arrangements.